epfml/getting-started/README.md

 If you have any questions about the cluster or the setup, please reach out to any of your colleagues.
 For specific problems, open a ticket to `support-icit@epfl.ch` (for IC cluster) or `supportrcp@epfl.ch` (for RCP cluster).

+## Minimal basic setup
-## Minimal step-by-step instructions to quickly get a notebook running
+The step-by-step instructions for first time users to quickly get a notebook running:

 1. Ask Jennifer to add you to the group `runai-mlo` and potentially `rcp-runai-mlo` (for the RCP cluster): https://groups.epfl.ch/